Green Mission Aurangabad

 Cultivating havens of biodiversity across Aurangabad

-The Green Aurangabad Mission is an ambitious project to plant over 33,000 native species at eight sites across Aurangabad.
+The Green Aurangabad Mission is an ambitious project to plant over 27,000 native species at six sites across Aurangabad.
 These sites include places of primary, secondary and higher education, a hospital, along with community gardens.

 The forests will become areas of rich biodiversity that support wildlife and become hubs for environmental education in their respective communities.
 These green spaces will also offer a peaceful place for local people to shelter from heat and reap the benefits of nature from better air quality to peace of mind.

 The project will be an example of ‘urban acupuncture’ in action - a term coined by the Spanish architect and urbanist, Marco Casagrande - meaning an array of small, considered interventions across a city.
 Forests and green spaces serve as the acupuncture needles, helping the city to heal and rebalance itself.